Lyft trumps revenue estimates as it attracts more riders

 The company on average got $42.82 in revenue from each of its 22.3 million active riders in its third quarter as a public company, an about 27% jump in revenue per rider and a 28% increase in riders over the same period in 2018.

 Loss-making Lyft and Uber have historically relied on heavy subsidies to attract riders.
-While the companies have said there are signs that price competition was easing, both are also spending to expand into areas such as self-driving technology and food delivery.
+While the companies have said there are signs that price competition was easing, both are also spending to expand into other areas.

-Lyft is now expected to be profitable on an adjusted EBITDA basis in the fourth quarter of 2021, Chief Executive Officer Logan Green said in a statement.
+Lyft is now expected to be profitable on an adjusted EBITDA basis in the fourth quarter of 2021, Chief Executive Officer Logan Green said.

+The company had earlier promised that its ride-hailing services would be profitable without giving any timeline.
+But it had also warned that as a company it might continue posting losses as it invests heavily in self-driving cars, renting scooters and other ventures.

 Revenue surged about 63% to $955.6 million in the third quarter ended Sept.
 30, beating the average analyst estimate of $915.04 million, according to IBES data from Refinitiv.